-Also in connection with the recapitalization, the Corporation's shareholders ability to act by written consent or call a special meeting, and the requirement of a two-thirds vote of shareholders to amend certain provisions of the $\operatorname{Restated}$

-Certificate of Incorporation.
+Also in connection with the recapitalization, the Corporation's shareholders approved certain amendments to its Restated Certificate of Incorporation and By-laws providing for, among other things, the elimination of the shareholders' ability to act by written consent or call a special meeting, and the requirement of a two-thirds vote of shareholders to amend certain provisions of the Restated Certificate of Incorporation.
 Copies of the Restated Certificate of Incorporation and By-laws are attached as Appendix C-1 and Appendix D-1, respectively, to the Corporation's Definitive Proxy Material on Schedule 14A, filed with the United States Securities and Exchange Commission on September 5, 2001.